KuifengZhao/waveModelSelection/README.md

 For submission to Coastal Engineeering, the codes and fiure is uploaded to the folder - CodeAndFigure_SubmissionToCE.zip

-To cite this work, ZHAO, K., Wang, Y., & LIU, P. L.-F. (2022).
+An earlier version of the figure presented in ICCE2022 in Sydney is also available in this repository.
+To cite the version presented in ICCE2022, ZHAO, K., Wang, Y., & LIU, P. L.-F. (2022).
 APPLICABLE RANGE OF PERIODICAL WAVE THEORIES - UPDATING LE MEHAUTE'S CHART.
 ICCE 2022.

 Chart for periodic wave solutions is attached.